 All concur that quality of life is a big reason for remaining in Dunedin.

 Dunedin City Council Enterprise Dunedin Business Advisors, Chanel O’Brien says, “We have access to a lifestyle here on ‘the edge of the world’ that gives people great opportunities for relaxation and regeneration.
 That sense of having space and time, and being a bit outside the normal loop of startups, gives people the opportunity to do something different, test ideas and do something creative.

-“There are significant developments in the local community, too; the central city plan of improvements, waterfront development, a new state of the art hospital.
+“There are significant developments in the local community, too; the central city plan of improvements and a new state of the art hospital.
 Excitingly, an investigation into creating a Centre of Digital Excellence to enhance Dunedin’s thriving gaming industry is at the business case stage (as at February 2019).”

 Co-working spaces, startup communities

 Many businesses branching out to Dunedin use the services of co-working spaces such as those offered by PetriDish and the Distiller.

 Petridish began in 2016 when co-founders Kate and Jason Lindsey saw a gap in the ability of people starting out in business to make connections.